 - Wash and soak chickpeas in lot of water for at least 6 to 8 hours

-- To a blender jar, add ⅓ to ½ cup of boiled chickpeas,spinach and stock left after cooking chickpeas .
-Grind them to smooth and keep aside.
+- To a blender jar, add 1/3 to ½ cup of boiled chickpeas,spinach and half of the stock left after cooking chickpeas .
+Grind them to smooth puree and keep aside.

 - Add oil to a pan and heat up.
-Throw in cumin, pepper corn, ginger.
+Throw in cumin, cardamoms and ginger.
 Fry till the ginger turns aromatic, add hing

-- Add left over chick peas and any leftover stock, amchur, turmeric, coriander powder, cumin powder.
+- Add left over chickpeas and any leftover stock, amchur, turmeric, coriander powder, garam masala powder and salt.
 Cover and simmer for 5 minutes

-- Serve hot palak chole with rice or chapathi
+- Squeeze lemon juice before serving.
+Serve hot chana palak with rice or chapathi